 - Make sure your commands make proper use of the Context, including Context Standards and DBotScore.

 - Run and verify that the various linters we support pass as detailed here.

-- Document your integration as detailed here.
+- Document your integration and automation as detailed here.